 other can be a dot-separated string.
-In this case str\to\dict() is used to convert it and the value to a dictionary.
+In this case str_to_dict() is used to convert it and the value to a dictionary.
 A value argument is allowed only when other is a string, otherwise LenaValueError is raised.

 Existing values are updated recursively, that is including nested subdictionaries.
-For example:
+Example: